matthew-brett/cfd2019/notebooks/extra/mean_sq_deviations.md

 particular, it assumes that that you know the basics of finding the [derivative](https://en.wikipedia.org/wiki/Derivative) of a function.

-In practice, if you're in the US, you will need late high-school mathematics, and if you're in the UK, that means you will need A-level maths.
+In practice this means that, if you are in the US, you will need to have taken pre-calculus and calculus at school or university, and if you're in the UK, that means you will need A-level maths.
+That said, the algebra and calculus you need here are basic enough that, if you are motivated, you could teach yourself what you need from web resources or an introductory textbook.

 Nothing in the rest of the course assumes you can follow the mathematics in this page.
 The page is just for those of you who are interested, and do know that part of mathematics.